IBMDeveloperBNL/hlfabric-lab/README.md

 node enrollAdmin.js
 ```

-It is time to test the connected business service.
-For this, start the application by running `npm start` in the root folder of your project.
+Congratulations!! :+1: We can now start to test the connected business service by running `npm start` in the root folder of your project.

 ```
 cd ~/Development/blockchain/my-bc-app
 npm start
 ```

-The business service can be accessed on [http://localhost:3000/explorer](http://localhost:3000/explorer).
+The service can be accessed on [http://localhost:3000/explorer](http://localhost:3000/explorer).
 Now, test all transactions to make sure the controllers are properly implemented and can access the smart contract.

 We start with the CreateProjectPledgeController.
-We create a new project pledge using the parameters as shown in the screenshot below.
-Remember, to get to the form where you can provide the project pledge details, first click the `CreateProjectPledgeController`.
+Create a new project pledge using the parameters as shown in the screenshot below.
+Remember...to get to the form where you can provide the project pledge details, first click the `CreateProjectPledgeController`.
 Then, click the POST request `CreateProjectPledge` and finally the 'Try it out' button on the right.
 The POST request should return with a HTTP 200 OK response message.

 ![](./images/22-connecting-parts-2.png)

 Next, send this project pledge to the citizen organization for review by invoking the `SendPledgeToGlobalCitizenController` function.
-If you used the parameters from the screenshot above, you should use 'aid2:002' as plegeId.
+If you used the parameters from the screenshot above, you should use `aid2:002` as plegeId.

 ![](./images/23-connecting-parts-3.png)